 Research - I've been researching to the most minuscule detail everything I possibly could about this route over the past two years.
 Every April, hardened ultra endurance athletes compete in the AZTR300 and AZTR750, 300 and 750 mile races that take place on the Arizona Trail.
 A lot of these riders write up great blog posts that benefitted me greatly in getting this planned out.
 One rider in particular, John Schilling, has the most comprehensive information on riding every inch of the trail, and can be found here if interested.
 There's a lot more than meets the eye to planning something like this.
 It is a self supported journey, meaning we will not be getting aid out on the trail if needed.
 We will carry all of our gear, water, and food, only refueling in towns that we pass through every few days.
 A lot of the route is in the desert, where water is scarce and you have to know where available sources are at.
 For some portions of the ride, we might be in the wilderness for two days at a time, not seeing anyone or anywhere to refuel.
 This means being conscience of food and water intake, and planning our daily miles out accordingly so we are always a relatively safe travel distance from civilization.

 Gear Prep - Being that I've never bikepacked before, figuring out how to carry all of my gear started off challenging, but I found a wealth of recommendations and reviews over at bikepacking.com.
 After researching a bit, I settled on mostly Revelate Designs and Bedrock Bag products to carry all of my stuff.
 These bags replace the classic pannier style bags that you might see mounted to road cycles out doing a tour.
 The saddle bag would carry my entire sleep system (bivvy, sleeping bag, sleeping pad, bag liner, and inflatable pillow).
 The handlebar bag would house all of my clothes (rain gear, extra riding jersey and bibs, sleeping clothes, socks, down jacket).
 Two cockpit bags would hold food, water, and bike tools.
 And last but not least, the frame bag would hold a water bladder, spare parts, and my camera gear.
-Oh, did I not mention that we were shooting a documentary yet?
-I'm bringing the camera gear along (DSLR, iPhone gimbal, drone) and some other accessories to help us document this entire journey, and I'm incredibly excited to share the film with you guys this summer.
+I'm bringing the camera gear along (DSLR, iPhone gimbal, drone) and some other accessories to help us document this entire journey, and I'm incredibly excited to share the film with you guys this summer!

 Training - How do you train for something like this?
 Around 800 miles on a loaded mountain bike for roughly 2 weeks?
 There's no good answer other than to just ride and hike as much as you can.
 Pennsylvania in the winter time isn't exactly ideal for mountain biking, so Seth and I have been spinning as much as possible and getting out on the road bikes when the weather isn't bad.
 I've put more miles on my legs in the first two months on this year than I had in all of 2017.
 We get texts from Kevin, who lives in Salt Lake City (also experience winter and sub-optimal riding conditions), saying things like "33 miles on the spin bike sucks."
 But, miles are miles, and anything helps for conditioning.
 800 miles seems daunting, but you have to compartmentalize the ride day by day in order to not stress yourself out over it.
 Instead of saying "wow, I have to ride 800 miles" you need to think "ok, we have to ride 45 miles today" and take it day by day like that.
 In late March, we did some overnight bikepacking through 6 inches of snow and mud to shakedown the gear and makes sure everything was riding right.
 We also spent some time finalizing our Grand Canyon portage backpack systems and it's looking like we're ready!

 The Arizona Trail Association is an amazing non-profit organization that maintains the AZT.
 They put an unbelievable amount of work into the trail and it's all made possible by donation and membership sales.
 If you are able, please visit their site here and consider joining or making a donation so that they can continue to keep this beautiful trail in tact for years to come.